-Causes of dry skin
+About dry skin

 Symptoms of dry skin

-Dry skin can come up anywhere and everywhere.
+Dry skin can come up anywhere on the body.
 Children mostly get it on their faces, arms (especially elbows) and legs (especially knees).
 The lips can also get very dry and cracked.

-You should take your child to your GP if your child has:
+Probably not.
+But you should take your child to your GP if your child has:

 - patches of painful dry skin

 Treatment for dry skin